GeekyAnts/nativebase-docs/docs/3.0.x/center.md

 ---
 id: center
 title: Center
+metaTitle: Center | NativeBase
+metaDescription: In NativeBase, center aligns its contents to the center within itself.
+More on center types and examples such as basic, icon frames, and square and circle.
 ---

 `Center` aligns its contents to the center within itself.
 It is a layout component.